mat-mcloughlin/DDD-Risk/knowledge.md

 The __knowledge__ is a new unit is placed.
 The __decision__ is available when it is the players turn and when there are territories unoccupied and the game has started.

-The player decieds which territory to occupy with a neutral unit.
+The player __decides__ which territory to occupy with a neutral unit.
 The __available data__ is which territories haven't been occupied.
 The __provided data__ is which territory the unit is being placed.
 The __knowledge__ is a new unit is placed.